GitJuski/Linux-servers/h4-GJ(In-progress).md

 ## Optional task for personal use (I will do this some other time)

 I wanted to configure SSH keys, change the default port for SSH login, Check the SSH configurations thoroughly and make the site more appealing.
-Unfortunately I had other things to focus on so I decided to do this some other time when I have more time on my hands.
+Unfortunately I had other things to focus on so I decided to do this some other time once I have more time on my hands.
 So this part is still in "COMING SOON..." state.

 # References